Mounting BatteriesBeforeWiredMotor mountLeft SideRight SidePakTrakrBattery Box BaseRight Side with Fairing

 ControllerCurtis 1209B-6402

-Mounted under the forward edge of the seat on a 1/4" aluminum plate heatsink.
+The Curtis controller is mounted under the front of the seat on a 1/4" aluminum plate heatsink.
 It never gets warm to the touch.
-The heat sink and controller must be electrically isolated from the chassis!
+The heat sink and controller and batteries are all electrically isolated from the chassis for safety!

-The Battery frame/holder was made from 1/4" aluminium sprayed with truck bed liner.
+The battery frame / holder was made from 1/4 inch aluminium plates and "L" brackets sprayed with truck bed liner.

 System Voltage80 Volts